Arpitgoyalgg/chat/README.md

 # chat-app

 ## About
 This project is just the frontend of a chat web application.
 I plan to make this a fullstack working application in the future.
+Check it out [here](https://vue-chat-frontend.netlify.app/).

 ## Credits
 The style and markup is taken from [here](https://codepen.io/mubangadv/pen/rXrOQa).